LukeBob-zz/Metasploit-Armitage-Installer-Ubuntu/README.md

 # Finally
-     you will need to reboot your machine/vm first start the postgresql database by issuing "service postgresql restart" then start metasploit by issuing msfconsole
+     you will need to reboot your machine/vm first start the postgresql database by issuing "service postgresql restart" then start metasploit by issuing "msfconsole"
-     after that you can access armitage by issuing armitage and changing the password on the ui to msf. :)
+     after that you can access armitage by issuing "armitage" and changing the password on the ui to msf. :)